-2. All categories require that the bull meet a minimum Calving Ease or maximum Birth Weight EPD.
+3. All categories require that the bull meet a minimum Calving Ease or maximum Birth Weight EPD.
 If the breed you are using computes Calving Ease EPDs then that is the EPD that must be used.
 The bulls EPD must be equal to or be greater than the value listed for that category.
 If the breed does not compute Calving Ease EPDs then Birth Weight EPDs will be used.
-The breeds that use Birth Weight have parentheses around their values.
-The bulls Birth Weight EPD must be equal to or less than this value.
+The breeds that use Birth Weight are clearly indicated on the guidelines table.
+If Birth Weight EPD is used it must be equal to or less than this value.